nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `TestResult`.
 For each of the records, there is a corresponding class to add the record into the `MedBook`.

-Example: `TestResult` can be added into the `MedBook` using the `AddTestResultCommand` which allows users to add a new and unique record regarding the results of a medical test taken if this record is not a duplicate.
+Example: `TestResult` can be added into the `MedBook` using the `AddTestResultCommand` which allows users to add a new and unique record containing the results of a medical test taken as long as this record is not a duplicate.

-It extends the abstract class `Command` and has additional fields to store the patient's `NRIC` and their corresponding records.
+It extends the abstract class `Command` and has additional fields to store the patient's `NRIC` and the corresponding information for the record added.

 It implements the abstract method `execute` to add and store the record in `MedBook` and this operation is exposed in the `LogicManager` class.
 #### Design Consideration
-Aspect: How add executes:
+#### Aspect: How add executes:
 * Alternative 1: Extends `AddCommand` class
   * Pros: easy to follow AB3's OOP design
   * Cons: more code is needed to make the subclasses compatible with `AddCommand` and this design may also violate the